There are options to choose when selecting a cremation:

 Transporting on Airlines

 Because of required Transportation Safety Agency (TSA) screening procedures, airlines treat cremated human remains as carry on luggage only.
 Cremated remains may not be checked through as regular luggage.
-The cremated remains should be transported in a temporary plastic or cardboard container that will pass the X-ray screening process.
+The cremated remains should be transported in a wood urn, temporary plastic container, or cardboard container that will pass the X-ray screening process.
 Standard urns and opaque containers typically fail the screening process.
 Remember to check with the airline for any additional requirements.

 What is Cremation?